 GCB Bioenergy News

-From 2016 GCB Bioenergy joins the Wiley Open Access publishing program of fully open access journals published by Wiley.
-All newly published articles (submitted from 25 March 2015) will be open access under the Creative Commons Attribution License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited.
+On 1st January 2016 GCB Bioenergy joined the Wiley Open Access publishing program of fully open access journals published by Wiley.
+All newly published articles (submitted from 25th March 2015) will be open access under the Creative Commons Attribution License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited.
 Articles accepted before this date were published under the agreement as stated in the final article.

 All articles published by GCB Bionenergy will be fully open access: immediately freely available to read, download and share.
 To cover the cost of publishing, GCB Bioenergy charges a publication fee.